telerik/justmock-docs/getting-started/api-basics/basics.md

 # Basics of Mocking

 Mocking is a process used in unit testing when the unit being tested has external dependencies.
 The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
-In mocking, the dependencies are replaced by closely controlled replacement objects that simulate the behavior of the real ones. **JustMock** creates and manages the lifetime of those replacement objects for you.
+In mocking, the dependencies are replaced by closely controlled replacement objects that simulate the behavior of the real ones. **JustMock** creates the replacement objects and manages their lifetime for you.

 In the topics of this Getting Started section, you will get familiar with the API of JustMock and will see example scenarios of its basic usage.